 All of the titles and links are now in the scraped_data list.
 Now to export our data to csv.
 Instead of the csv library chaos, I like to use a pandas dataframe.
 It’s 2 lines:

 The code above creates a csv file with the headers Title, Link and then all of the data that was in the scraped_data list.
 Congrats!
-Now go forth and take (back) the data!
+Now go forth and take (back) the data with your new Python web scraping program!

 In case you want a big picture view, here is the full code available on our GitHub account.